 Every time you feel the frustration and overwhelm creeping in, or you feel like you’re getting nowhere, hold your ‘before’ picture up and check out the difference.
 You’ll be able to see all of the progress you’ve already made.

 You can also take progress photos as you finish up with each decluttering session.
-These photos help document your decluttering progress much like they would while losing weight.
+These photos help document your decluttering progress much like a picture shows your progress while losing weight.

 You see yourself every day, so you don’t really notice the changes but somebody who hasn’t seen you in a few months notices the differences immediately.